chainwayxyz/citrea-docs/developer-documentation/deployment-guide/deploy-a-smart-contract-using-remix.md

 Before you begin, make sure that you have cBTCs in your account and Citrea Testnet is added to your wallet.
 If these requirements are not met, follow [the faucet guide](../../users/how-to-use-faucet.md) to get some cBTC and add the network to your wallet.

+Note: The images below may say Devnet, but everything also applies for Citrea Testnet as well.

 ## Step 1: Open Remix

 Open [Remix](https://remix.ethereum.org/) in your browser.
 You should see the following screen: